PredictIt Review

 Expert Opinion: Is PredictIt Legit?

-PredictIt is a fun way to test your political wit and possibly earn good money at times, but the limited positions sizes, limited liquidity, and high fees make it difficult to consider this a serious trading platform.
+The fees, limited deposit methods, and limited withdrawal methods are major negative points, especially compared to other prediction markets.
+PredictIt is a fun way to test your political wit and possibly earn significant money at times, but these shortcomings make it difficult to consider PredictIt a serious trading platform.